 This method turns out to be very powerful as the

 font-size acts as a central scaling factor.
 This whole idea is not new.
 But I haven’t noticed it in the wild very much.

 The two types of breakpoints I mentioned above are:

-- layout-breakpoints: The general layout of a site is changed by modifying position and size of header, footer and/or content columns.
+- layout-breakpoints: The general layout of a site is changed by modifying position and size of header, footer and/or content.

 em-based styling makes adjusting and playing around with these breakpoints very cheap and easy.
-Just change the font size and be sure everything will still look good and in proportion.
-As a result, I noticed I care less and less about screen sizes and set breakpoints where the text needs them.
+Just change the font size and be sure everything stills look good and in proportion.
+As a result, I don’t care about display resolutions anymore and set breakpoints where the text needs them.

 font-size of an element is the result of multiplying the